 Accessibility is not just about countries, but about the range of devices too.

-IPVanish supports all the primary operating systems, be it your Windows phone or computer, Macbook, iPhone, Android or Ubuntu.
-IPVanish will work on most platforms and give you ten simultaneous connections so you can extend its security from your desktop to your laptop, phone, and tablet and still have six connections to spare.
+IPVanish has dedicated apps for Windows, macOS, Linux, Android, and iOS.
+Furthermore, you can configure this VPN on routers.
+IPVanish will give you ten simultaneous connections so you can extend its security from your desktop to your laptop, phone, and tablet and still have six connections to spare.

 When you set up your computer to download torrents, IPVanish will encrypt those connections.
 If your phone runs uTorrent, IPVanish will protect that as well, completely independently.